open-voice-interoperability/beaconforge/V3/README.md

 https://github.com/open-voice-interoperability/docs/tree/main/specifications

-# V2
+# V3
-Version 2 of the repository provides a Multiagent Python framework suitable for Pythonanywhere with 3 x AI Agents ready to be used.
+Version 3 of the repository provides a Multiagent Python framework suitable for Pythonanywhere with 3 x AI Agents ready to be used according to the Open Floor Specifications.

 * Pete: a general purpose agent to provide general infos
 * Athena: a smart library agent to provide information about Books and Authors